-Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Colchester Dental Surgery on 24 January 2022 as part of its programme of assurance work.
+Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Cwmtawe Dental Practice on 5 April 2022 as part of its programme of assurance work.
 The practice offers treatment to both NHS and Private patients.
-The practice forms part of the dental services offered by Cardiff and Vale University Health Board.
+The practice forms part of the dental services offered by Swansea Bay University Health Board and is one practice in a group which is owned by Roderick's Dental Limited.